 Your posture when riding the bicycle is determined by the intended use, bicycle type and frame height.
 Some components are adjustable.
-For instance, the handlebars, stem, seat post, saddle and brake levers can be adjusted individually to suit your needs.
+For instance, the handlebars, stem, seat post, saddle, saddle and brake arms can be adjusted individually to suit your needs.